Los Angeles Age Discrimination Attorney

 The ADEA does not specifically prohibit an employer from asking an applicant’s age or date of birth.
 However, such inquiries may deter older workers from applying for employment or may otherwise indicate possible intent to discriminate based on age.
 Therefore, a lawful purpose needs to be the defining intent of the inquiry.

-Summary of the Older Workers Benefit Protection Act
+Older Workers Benefit Protection Act: A Summary

 The Older Workers Benefit Protection Act of 1990 (OWBPA) amended the ADEA to specifically prohibit employers from denying benefits to older employees.
 An employer may reduce benefits based on age only if the cost of providing the reduced benefits to older workers is the same as the cost of providing benefits to younger workers.